digsh0t/book-sagasu/README.md

 # Running BS

-Use `python3 book-sagasu.py -h ` to see all the available parameters the script can take
+Use `python book-sagasu.py -h` to see all the available parameters the script can take

 ## Book Name